American National Standard

 Cedar Valley Associates

 Door and Hardware Institute

 Door Control Services

 Underwriters Laboratories Inc.

-this Standard, had the following personnel at the time of approval:
+The Accredited Standards Committee A250 TC-1 developed this standard and had the following personnel at the time of approval:

 ||Name of Representative

 |Builders Hardware Manufacturers Association